CloverEmilia/Chess-Challenge-SuperiorUI/README.md

 -Eval Bar broke-y okey, should in theory work but I haven't been able to get someone to confirm if there's an issue with my implimentation or something purely on my end

 -Fast Forward hangs the client, this isn't anything new to my mod but it is something I'm hoping to band-aid it by dropping out of it every few seconds for a short bit.

+-BoardUI doesn't scale correctly (need to raylib.scaleint each value only once)

 -Hashing for bots is broken, but I know how to fix it, just need to get around to it